lotte25/ctrl-z-counter/README.md

 - [x] Settings
 - [x] General info dialog
 - [x] Fix some colors
-- [ ] Integrate something for updates (ie. Squirrel) - may do later? idk... - update 2: i give up with this one
+- [ ] ~Integrate something for updates (ie. Squirrel) - may do later? idk...~ - update 2: i give up with this one
-- [x] Make the database management less of a mess (kinda?)
+- [x] Make the database management less of a mess (yes i did)
 - [x] Fix Nightly GitHub Actions workflow to not recreate the entire folder structure
 - [ ] Refactor some code
-- [ ] ~Migrate all state management to Riverpod (after first release, i need to release it soon or i will feel bad)~
 - [x] Add launch on startup